beeware/beeware/docs/tutorial/tutorial-8.rst

 calling a simple third-party library, and displaying output in a dialog.
 All these operations happen very quickly, and our application remains responsive.

-However, in a real world application, we'll need to perform a complex tasks or computation that take a while to complete - and as those tasks are performed, we want our application to remain responsive.
+However, in a real world application, we'll need to perform complex tasks or calculations that may take a while to complete - and as those tasks are performed, we want our application to remain responsive.
 Let's make a change to our application that might take a little time to complete, and see the changes that need to be made to accommodate that behavior.

 Accessing an API
 ================

-A common "complex" task an app will need to perform is to make a request on a web API to retrieve data, and display that data to the user.
+A common time-consuming task an app will need to perform is to make a request on a web API to retrieve data, and display that data to the user.
 Web APIs sometimes take a second or two to respond, so if we're calling an API like that, we need to ensure our application doesn't become unresponsive while we wait for the web API to return an answer.

 This is a toy app, so we don't have a *real* API to work with, so we'll use the `{JSON} Placeholder API <https://jsonplaceholder.typicode.com>`__ as a source of